Preventing Dryer Fires in Your Home with Dryer Fire Safety

 However, there are several ways that you can help prevent and avoid dryer fires!
 Read the list below to find out how you can prevent or even eliminate this kind of fire hazard.

-Don’t try to use your dryer without the lint filter itself as it may also cause a fire.
-Your dryer needs this to work properly.
+Don’t try to use your dryer without the lint filter because this may also cause a fire.
+Your dryer needs this so that it can work properly.
 This will ensure each dry cycle will be much less of a fire hazard and will dry your clothes faster and safer.
+If you don’t clean it out correctly, then that may also become a dryer lint fire starter!

 Always try to check and clean the lint trap each time before you start your machine.
 Whenever you feel that your dryer is not working properly or any unusual sound is coming from it, check your lint trap.
 If you still run into any issues, you could also contact a maintenance professional to check whether you have excess lint in your dryer vent pipe.

-Don’t – Leave your dryer on while you’re gone.
+Don’t Leave your house with the dryer on

-If you’re going leaving your home for whatever reason, make sure to turn your dryer off.
+If you’re going to be leaving your home with your dryer on, then you should think again.
+It is important to make sure to turn your dryer off when you are not around.
 If your dryer catches fire while you’re not home, it can burn your house down and cause tens or hundreds of thousands of dollars in damage instead of simply requiring a new dryer.

 Try to make a habit of inspecting the metal ducts and dryer vents on a monthly basis to prevent dryer fires.
 And, if you find any blockages in the ducts and vents, ask an expert to clean them or replace them if they cannot be repaired.
 Otherwise, you will be at risk of a fire.